itsivag/KeyMan/README.md

-# Password Manager
+# KeyMan

-Password Manager is a password manager app built using Kotlin and Jetpack Compose, leveraging Room database for storage and AES encryption for maximum security.
+KeyMan is a password manager app built using Kotlin and Jetpack Compose, leveraging Room database for storage and AES encryption for maximum security.

 ## Features
 - **Password Management**: Store and manage all your passwords securely.